4.1 Acquisitions – 2017

 Effective 12 September 2016, Lonza acquired 100% of the shares of InterHealth Nutraceuticals Inc. (“InterHealth”) for a total consideration of USD 246 million (CHF 240 million), of which USD 229 million was paid in cash and USD 17 million arose from a contingent consideration arrangement.
 The contingent payments are based on the achievement of performance-related milestones and the range of undiscounted outcomes is between zero and USD 27.5 million.
 In addition, Lonza assumed InterHealth's net debt of USD 39 million (debt of USD 46 million net of cash & cash equivalents of USD 7 million) and repaid InterHealth's debt after the acquisition date.

 InterHealth is a leader in research, development, manufacture and marketing of proprietary, value-added nutritional ingredients for use in dietary supplements, based in Benicia, CA (USA).
-The InterHealth business will become part of Lonza’s Consumer Care Business Unit, but will retain its facilities and employees.
-The combination of the two businesses allows Lonza to offer InterHealth’s more than 15 branded ingredients, including its cornerstone ingredient, UC-II®.
+The InterHealth business became part of Lonza’s Consumer Health and Nutrition Business, but retained its facilities and employees.
+The combination of the two businesses allows Lonza to offer InterHealth’s more than 15 branded ingredients, including its cornerstone ingredient UC-II.

 The InterHealth business is reported within the Specialty Ingredients segment.

-From 12 September 2016 to 31 December 2016, the acquired business contributed sales of CHF 21 million and a result from operating activities of CHF 3 million to the Group1.
-If the acquisition had occurred on 1 January 2016, Group sales in 2016 would have been CHF 4,170 million (+ CHF 38 million) and the Group result from operating activities CHF 498 million (+ CHF 12 million).
-These amounts were calculated using the Group’s accounting policies and by adjusting the results of the subsidiary to reflect the additional amortization that would have been charged if the fair value adjustments to intangible assets had applied from January 2016.
+From 12 September 2016 to 31 December 2016, the acquired business contributed sales of CHF 21 million and a result from operating activities of CHF 3 million to the Group2.
+If the acquisition had occurred on 1 January 2016, Group sales in 2016 would have been CHF 4 170 million (+ CHF 38 million) and the Group result from operating activities CHF 498 million (+ CHF 12 million).
+These amounts were calculated using the Group’s accounting policies and by adjusting the results of the subsidiary to reflect the full year amortization that would have been charged if the fair value adjustments to intangible assets had applied from January 2016.

-The InterHealth identifiable assets acquired and liabilities assumed are set out in the table below and have been determined on a provisional basis:
+The InterHealth identifiable assets acquired and liabilities assumed are set out in the table below:

 |– Customer relationships||114|